MicrosoftDocs/appcenter-docs/docs/analytics/faq.md

 You'll see the count for the 10 property values with highest count.

 ## Why am I not seeing any data in log flow?
 The log flow page will show you the incoming logs as they come in.
-In order to start seeing the logs flowing, you'll need to open the log flow page, and then start sending logs from the app.
+To start seeing the logs flowing, you'll need to open the log flow page, and then start sending logs from the app.

 ## Can I export the raw data?
 Yes.
 Under app settings, you can export all your Analytics raw data into Azure Blob Storage and Application Insights.